 The results showed that the reasons employers rejected certain applicants were often due to simple things.
 These are things like resume errors, for instance.
 The fact is when it comes to your job search process, simple things can hold you back.

 To help you give yourself the best chance of landing your dream job, below are a list of things that could be holding you back.
 As well as suggestions on how you can deal with them.

 1. Your Resume Isn’t up to Scratch

 What you have to think about is that for each job that’s advertised, most employers receive hundreds of applications.
 So to cut the number of interviews they have to hold, most of the time Resumes/CVs are the determining factors.

 This means that any resume that isn’t up to scratch, such as that has an error in it, for instance, will be chucked in the bin.
 If you want to land your dream job, you need to ensure that your CV is perfect.

 This means that it’s set out in the right way, is free from errors, and is easy to read and understand.

-Also, you can make learning English online easy with eCoaches online tutoring, or another form of online learning.
+Also, you can make learning English online easy with eCoaches online tutoring, or other forms of online learning.
 The advantage here is that you don’t have to take time out of your day to attend a college to learn to speak more fluently.
 You can do so from the comfort of your living room.

 If you’re applying for a job, it’s vital that you have the relevant skills and experience.
 A mistake that many applicants make is underselling themselves on their CV.
 It’s important to list any relevant experience that you have.

-So there you have it, a guide to the simple things that can hold you back during your job search.
+So there you have it, a guide to the simple things that can hold you back during your job search process.